Introduction

 Investment Partner Status

-Sapphire are also delighted to announce that we have “Investment Partner Status” for the new affordable homes programme.
+Sapphire are also delighted to announce that we will be looking to retain “Investment Partner Status” for the new affordable homes programme, which will start in March 2026.
 This will enable Sapphire to develop a programme of affordable new homes through the Mayor’s Homes for Londoners Programme.

 To be an employer of choice